-Appropriately enough, the idea of a holiday to Antarctica polarises opinion; it is undeniably expensive and involves a large amount of travel, yet for those keen to go, it is simply one of those 'must do' once in a lifetime experiences.
+Antarctica; the white desert, the white continent, the South Pole - whatever you call it, there's nowhere better for a once-in-a-lifetime luxury holiday.
+Appropriately enough, the idea of a travelling to the southernmost reaches of the earth rather polarises opinion; it is, undeniably, expensive and involves a significant amount of travel, yet for those keen to go - and it's worth noting that their numbers are swelling - this is simply one of those 'must do' experiences.

 Antarctica is one of the world's most iconic destinations, and an increasingly popular one, too.
 It seems that barely a year goes by without Sir David Attenborough toying with our emotions as he narrates a documentary featuring Antarctician residents from penguins to seals or colossal squid (delete as appropriate), and with more and more ways to see the so-called white continent you can now see for yourself how these hardiest of species survive in their starkly beautiful habitat.
 If you want to extend your time in this fascinating part of the world, then we can also weave in tailor-made visits to the South Shetland Islands, South Georgia or the Falkland Islands, which are often just as rewarding.